 Not everyone is entitled to challenge a Will.
 To commence testator family maintenance proceedings, you must meet the definition of ‘eligible person’ under the Administration and Probate Act 1958 (Vic).
 This definition includes spouses, domestic partners, and children and step-children, as well as persons who are not blood relatives who were members of the deceased’s household.
 There are several categories under the legislation, so if you are unsure if you might be able to make a TFM claim, it is best to seek legal advice.

 If you believe that you might be entitled to make a testator family maintenance claim, you need to act quickly – applications must be made within six months after probate or letters of administration has been granted.
 In some cases, an extension of the time limit might be allowed if the Estate has not yet been fully administered.
-It is best to seek expert legal advice as soon as possible, to avoid missing the time limit.
+It is critical to seek expert legal advice as soon as possible, to avoid missing the time limit.

 Our estate lawyers are experienced in acting on behalf of both claimants who have not been adequately provided for and Estate executors and administrators in testator family maintenance matters and can provide you expert advice and assistance.